stowler/stowlerGeneralComputing/docs/setupBasicScriptingEnvironment.md

 1 Install Xcode (OS X only)
 ==============================
 It's useful to install Xcode first, as it is needed for other packages like git and macports.
-Here's how I do it in OS X 10.10:
+Here's how I do it in OS X 10.10 Yosemite:

 1. Install Xcode via Mac App Store.
-1. Open Xcode and allow additional components to install as prompted.
+1. Open Xcode and allow additional components to install if prompted.
 1. From the terminal run `sudo xcodebuild -license`.
-1. From the terminal run `sudo xcode-select --install` to install Apple's Developer [Command Line Tools.](https://developer.apple.com/downloads/index.action)
+1. From the terminal run `sudo xcode-select --install` to install Apple's [Developer Command Line Tools.](https://developer.apple.com/downloads/index.action)

 2 Install git